Illinois High School Girls Basketball Top 10 Poll

 |9.
 Galesburg

-Others receiving votes: Deerfield 5.
-Dunlap 4.
-Rockford Boylan 3.
-St. Ignatius 3.
-Mahomet-Seymour 2.
-Taylorville 1.
+Others receiving votes: St. Ignatius 8.
+Dixon 6.
+Geneseo 2.
+Rockford Boylan 2.
+Dunlap 1.

 ADVERTISEMENT